 Although the origin of the Dhyani Buddhas is uncertain, they each have their own unequivocal meaning.
 Additionally, they are each associated with a virtue that is the result of purifying its corresponding negative emotion.
 Also, each Buddha represents a specific time in the life of the historical Buddha – Shakyamuni.
-Furthermore, they each have their own color, direction, ride a different animal and express their own mudras.
+Furthermore, they each have their own element, color, direction, ride a different animal and express their own mudras.

 The Buddhist mudras are important aspects of Buddha statues because they illustrate the statues identity and meaning.
 As a result, we can identify each Dhyani Buddha by the mudra that they are displaying.
 Vairocana (Dharmachakra mudra, turning of the Dharma wheel), Ratnasambhava (Varada Mudra, gift giving or boon granting mudra), Amitabha (Dhyana mudra, meditation), Amoghasiddhi (Abhaya mudra, protection and fearlessness) and finally Akshobhya (Bhumisparsha mudra, calling the earth to witness).
 Click here to learn more about the meaning of Buddha statues.